irmen/prog8/docs/source/programming.rst

     writes the word value at the given address in memory, in usual little-endian lsb/msb byte order.

 pokemon (address, value)
-    Doesn't do anything useful.
+    Like poke(), but also returns the previous value in the given address.
     Also doesn't have anything to do with a certain video game.

 push (value)
     pushes a byte value on the CPU hardware stack.
 Low-level function that should normally not be used.